 Background – HR 8337 Bill with Premium Processing Changes

-HR 8337 is a big stopgap bill that is aimed at funding federal agencies and prevent them from shutdown until December 11th, 2020.
-Today US Senate passed the bill H.R.
-8337, that was already passed in House few days ago.
+HR 8337 was a big stopgap bill that was aimed at funding federal agencies and preventing them from shutdown until December 11th, 2020. on Sep 30th, 2020 US Senate passed the bill H.R.
+8337 that was already passed in House .
 As per process of Bill becoming a Law in US, it has to pass both House and Senate, later to be signed by President to become law.
-The bill HR 8337 was signed by president late in the night after he arrived at Whitehouse.
-It is now a law as it is signed by President.
+The bill HR 8337 was signed by president into law on October 1st, 2020.

 Now, let’s look at each of the provisions related to USCIS in the bill.